vtex-apps/io-documentation/docs/en/Recipes/store-management/enabling-order-form-optimization.md

 To make sure we keep backwards-compatibility in Store Framework, while adding this new provider into the core framework, we kept **both** the legacy and the new one, so now every store by default will be using **two** `OrderFormProvider`s.
 Unfortunately, this does not come with a performance cost, since this means every store is now fetching **two** `orderForm`s in every render.
 To avoid this unnecessary overhead for stores that don't need both providers, there is a `Enable Order Form optimization` setting available in the Site Editor that disables the legacy `OrderFormProvider`, using just the new one.
 Enabling this should result in a smoother navigation experience.

+:warning: Use this setting with caution, since it may cause problems in your store if any of its components still need the legacy `orderFormProvider` to function.
+If your store already uses `minicart.v2` and `add-to-cart-button`, and there are no custom components that depend on the legacy provider, there should be no issues.

 Find out how to enable this setting in the steps below.

 ## Step-by-step